datacamp/community-courses-intro-to-data.world-in-python/chapter1.md

 - Use the `load_dataset` method to assign `stephen-hoover/chicago-city-council-votes` to a `dataset` variable.

 *** =hint
-- You don't have to program anything for the first instruction, just take a look at the first line of code.
+- Just fill in the blanks with the provided values:
 - Use `import ___ as ___` to import `datadotworld` as `dw`.
 - Use `dataset = dw.load_dataset(___)` to import `stephen-hoover/chicago-city-council-votes`.
+Don't forget apostrophes around the dataset value!

 *** =pre_exercise_code
 ```{python}